Saoirse Ronan

-Saoirse Una Ronan (/ˈsəːrʃə ˈuːnə ˈroʊnən/ SUR-shə-_-OO-nə-_-ROH-nən; (Note: The name Saoirse means in the Irish language.
+Saoirse Una Ronan (Note: Pronunciation: /ˈsəːrʃə ˈuːnə ˈroʊnən/, SUR-shə-_-OO-nə-_-ROH-nən) (Note: The name Saoirse means in the Irish language.
 The standard Irish pronunciation is /ga/.
-However, Ronan pronounces her name /ˈsəːrʃə/.) born 12 April 1994) is an American-born Irish actress.
+However, Ronan pronounces her name /ˈsəːrʃə/.) (born 12 April 1994) is an American-born Irish actress.
 Primarily known for her work in period dramas, she has received various accolades, including a Golden Globe Award and a Scottish BAFTA, with nominations for four Academy Awards and seven British Academy Film Awards.

-Ronan made her acting debut in 2003 on the Irish medical drama series The Clinic and had her breakthrough role as a precocious teenager in the period drama film Atonement (2007), which earned her a nomination for the Academy Award for Best Supporting Actress.
-Her career progressed with starring roles in The Lovely Bones (2009) and Hanna (2011), and a supporting role in The Grand Budapest Hotel (2014).
+Ronan made her acting debut in 2003, when she was a child, on the Irish medical drama series The Clinic.
+Her breakthrough role was as a precocious teenager in the period drama film Atonement (2007), which earned her a nomination for the Academy Award for Best Supporting Actress.
+She gained further recognition for her performances in the supernatural drama The Lovely Bones (2009), the action thriller Hanna (2011), and the ensemble comedy The Grand Budapest Hotel (2014).

-Ronan received critical acclaim and nominations for the Academy Award for Best Actress for playing an Irish immigrant in New York in Brooklyn (2015), the eponymous high school senior in Greta Gerwig's Lady Bird (2017)which won her a Golden Globeand Jo March in Gerwig's Little Women (2019).
-Ronan has since produced and starred in the drama The Outrun (2024).
+Ronan was nominated for the Academy Award for Best Actress for three of her roles: an Irish immigrant in Brooklyn (2015), a high school student in Greta Gerwig's Lady Bird (2017) – which also won her a Golden Globe Award – and Jo March in Gerwig's Little Women (2019).
+Ronan also produced and starred in the drama The Outrun (2024).

 On stage, Ronan portrayed Abigail Williams in the 2016 Broadway revival of The Crucible and Lady Macbeth in the 2021 West End revival of The Tragedy of Macbeth.
-In 2016, she was featured by Forbes in two of their 30 Under 30 lists, and in 2020, The New York Times ranked her tenth on its list of the greatest actors of the 21st century.
+In 2016, she was featured by Forbes in two of its 30 Under 30 lists, and in 2020 The New York Times ranked her tenth on its list of the greatest actors of the 21st century.

-Early life and education
+Early life

 Saoirse Una Ronan was born on 12 April 1994 in the Bronx borough of New York City, the only child of Irish parents Monica and Paul Ronan, both from Dublin.
-Her father worked in construction and in bars before training as an actor in New York, and her mother worked as a nanny and had acted as a child.
-Her parents were undocumented immigrants who had left Ireland due to the recession of the 1980s, and struggled economically during their time in New York.
-The family moved back to Dublin when Ronan was three years old.
+Her mother worked as a nanny and had been a child actor.
+Her father worked in construction and in bars before training as an actor in New York.
+Her parents were undocumented immigrants who had left Ireland because of the recession of the 1980s; they struggled financially during their time in New York.
+Ronan holds both Irish and U.S. citizenship; she identifies as Irish and as a New Yorker.
+(Note: Attributed to multiple references:)

-She was raised in Ardattin, County Carlow, where she attended Ardattin National School.
-Her parents later had her tutored privately at home.
-In her early teens, Ronan was living again in Dublin with her parents, who settled in the seaside village of Howth.

-She was raised Catholic, but has stated that she questioned her faith as a child.
-Ronan cited Dame Maggie Smith as her greatest acting influence.
+Ronan's family moved back to Dublin when Ronan was three years old.
+Ronan was raised in Ardattin, County Carlow, where she attended Ardattin National School.
+She was later tutored at home.
+In her early teens, she lived again in Dublin with her parents, who settled in the seaside suburb of Howth.
+She has a close relationship with her parents, and lived with them until age 19.
+Ronan was raised Catholic, but questioned her faith during her childhood.
+She has cited Maggie Smith as her greatest acting influence.